noti-rs/noti/docs/ConfigProperties.md

 | [body](#text)                  | `Text`                                                                  |       -       |
 | [markup](#markup)              | `bool`                                                                  |     true      |
 | [timeout](#timeout)            | `u16`                                                                   |       0       |

+The [layout](./Filetype.md) property should have or `"default"` value or path to file in which describes layout for banner.
+You can pass path with environment variables like `"$XDG_CONFIG_HOME/noti/File.noti"` or use tilde - `"~/.config/noti/File.noti`.

 The `Spacing` table: